Chart Color Schemes

 Residential development activity is lower than average in Kempsey Surrounds according to AreaSearch's national comparison of local real estate markets

 Kempsey Surrounds has averaged approximately 23 new dwelling approvals annually.
-Over the past five financial years, from FY-21 to FY-25, a total of 116 homes were approved, with an additional 7 approved so far in FY-26.
-On average, each dwelling has resulted in around 2.1 new residents per year over these five years, indicating strong demand which supports property values.
+Over the past five financial years, from FY-21 to FY-25, a total of 116 homes were approved, with an additional 8 approved so far in FY-26.
+On average, each dwelling has resulted in about 2.1 new residents per year over these five years, indicating strong demand which supports property values.

-The average expected construction cost value for new dwellings is $309,000.
-In the current financial year, there have been $2.3 million worth of commercial development approvals recorded, reflecting the area's residential character.
-Compared to the Rest of NSW, Kempsey Surrounds has significantly less development activity, 56.0% below the regional average per person.
+The average construction cost value of new homes is around $309,000.
+This financial year has seen $2.3 million in commercial development approvals, suggesting a primary focus on residential development.
+Compared to the rest of NSW, Kempsey Surrounds has significantly less development activity, 56.0% below the regional average per person.
 This limited new supply generally supports stronger demand and values for established homes.
-Nationally, this activity is also below average, suggesting possible planning constraints or the area's maturity.
+Nationally, this activity is also below average, reflecting the area's maturity and possible planning constraints.

-The majority of new development consists of standalone homes at 94.0%, with medium and high-density housing making up the remaining 6.0%, preserving the area's low density nature and attracting space-seeking buyers.
-As of now, there are an estimated 464 people in the area per dwelling approval, reflecting its quiet development environment.
-Population forecasts indicate that Kempsey Surrounds will gain approximately 961 residents by 2041.
-Building activity is currently keeping pace with these growth projections, though increased competition among buyers may be expected as the population grows.
+New development consists predominantly of standalone homes, with 94.0% being so and only 6.0% medium or high-density housing, preserving the area's low density nature and attracting space-seeking buyers.
+The estimated population per dwelling approval is 464 people, reflecting its quiet, low activity development environment.
+According to AreaSearch's latest quarterly estimate, Kempsey Surrounds is projected to gain 961 residents by 2041.
+Building activity appears to be keeping pace with these growth projections, though buyers may face increased competition as the population grows.

 Frequently Asked Questions - Development